kavichen/kavichen.github.com/_posts/Objective-C/2012-12-12-delegation.md

 	@interface VC2 : UIViewController <VC1Delegate> // F
 	@end

 If you trace through the imports now, you'll see that the appropriate protocols will now always be declared before the @interface lines try to use them.

+### ANS_2
+I had almost the same problem, and I fixed it thanks to the answer above, but in a slightly different way.

+all I did was to put the #import line after the protocol declaration in the header file. hope I can help. and if anyone know that this is bad programing for some reason, pls let me know